robvanson/Praat-resources/README.md

 # Special projects

-- [Vowel Triangle](https://robvanson.codeberg.page/VowelTriangle/ "A [*Praat*](http://www.praat.org) script to calculate the Vowel Space Area from labelled and unlabelled running speech") by *Rob van Son*
+- [Vowel Triangle](https://robvanson.codeberg.page/VowelTriangle/ "A Praat script to calculate the Vowel Space Area from labelled and unlabelled running speech") by *Rob van Son*

 - [Pitch and Intensity ranges](https://github.com/robvanson/Pitch_and_Intensity_ranges "Praat script to plot the relation between Pitch and Intensity in speech.
 This becomes a Phonetogram if used on sustained vowels tracing the extremes in pitch and loudness.") by *Rob van Son*